Paint Wash for Furniture; Easiest Way to Mute Outdated Furniture Tones

 What ratio do you mix for a color wash furniture finish?

 The mix ratio for a paint wash finish is ultimately a personal preference.
-The most common ratio is 1:1 paint to water (or paint to solvent) solution.
+The most common ratio is 1 part paint to 1 part water (or paint to solvent) solution.

 If you want a more translucent look, add a higher ratio of water or solvent to paint.
 If you want a more opaque look, you add a higher ratio of paint to water.